Church of Our Lady of the Conception of Comandaroba: Structure

 The Church of Our Lady of the Conception of Comandaroba was designed with "all the characteristics of the Society of Jesus".
 It is a structure consisting of mixed masonry of stone and brick, with a central façade flanked by bell gables with round arched openings.
 A veranda surrounds the front of the church and sides of the nave.
 It opens to the exterior via arcades.
 The façade has three arcades that give access to the veranda.
 The other arcades are blocked and form parapets, two flanking the central arcades, and numerous on either side of the church.
 The portico is of limestone with the monogram "A.M.D.G.
 1734", the Latin motto of the Society of Jesus and year of completion of the structure.
 The entrance of the tunnel built by the Jesuits is located behind the chancel, and is now sealed.

 Interior

 The church has a rectangular plan with a small nave, chancel, and two sacristies.
 The nave is 10 m long and 6.5 m wide; the chancel is a further 6 m deep.
 The church floor has numerous gravestones.
 The sacristies and chancel are connected by entrance doors and rectangular windows with lattice screens.
-The chancel arch is 3.5 m high, and is surmounted by an inscription that reads: Tota pulcha, es Maria, or "You are completely beautiful, Mary", a reference to the Immaculate Conception.
+The chancel arch is 3.5 m high, 6 m wide, of stone, and is surmounted an ornament of two angels, holding a crowned cartouche and an inscription that reads: Tota pulcha, es Maria, or "You are completely beautiful, Mary", a reference to the Immaculate Conception.

+The chancel and altar have fine images of the Crucified Christ, Our Lady of the Rosary, Our Lady of Mount Carmel, Saint Benedict, Saint Efigênia, and Saint Gonçalo Garcia.
+The altar has two lateral niches niches, and three in the central space.
+The altar has a stylized tabernacle with "IHS" in relief, monograph of the Jesuits.
 The pulpit of the nave has a lion, sculpted in stone, at the base of the pulpit; it was damaged by fortune hunters.